Table of Contents

 Conclusion

-In this guide, you learned about Kubernetes deployment fundamentals that enable control over application scaling and stability.
-You explored deployment strategies like recreate, rolling update, blue/green, and canary, each with its own use cases and best practices, including declarative configurations and health checks.
-You also tackled scaling challenges, both vertical and horizontal, along with insights into multicluster and multicloud deployments.
-Additionally, GitOps integration for efficient and transparent deployments was covered.
+This guide taught you about Kubernetes deployment fundamentals that enable control over application scaling and stability.
+You explored deployment strategies like recreate, rolling update, blue/green, and canary, each with its use cases and best practices, including declarative configurations and health checks.